-Ceiling and wall textures are initially applied by professionals using special spray equipment.
-It's nearly impossible for amateurs to create the same effects by hand, but texture products in aerosol cans can come fairly close when applied to small areas.
 For example, if you've patched a drywall or plaster surface and need to blend the area with the surrounding texture, a can of spray texture can do the trick.
 You just have to choose the right type of texture for your surface.
-One of these three most common types should have you covered.

 Practice your skills on pieces of scrap cardboard before attempting to apply spray texture to walls or ceilings.
-You will use up a small amount of the texture material, but it is well worth the cost in order to achieve the look you're after.
+While this does use up a small amount of the texture material, it is well worth the cost in order to achieve the look you're after.

 01 of 03

-- Make sure to warm up the can before using; cold texture will spray out in large globs.
+- Make sure to warm up the can before using it.
+Cold texture will spray out in large globs.

 02 of 03